ChristopherEboesomi/online_payment_detection/README.md

 - It checks for the target
 - Checks for target data:
 - Training model: 4 training model was applied which are decision tree,support vector machine,K-nearest neighbour,logistic regression and decision happened to be the best performing model
+- Testing data: after training the model is tested andaccuracy is obtained with necessary graphs.
+A small comparison plot is also included in algorithm.
+- Results: as last step the results are obtained, and the model execution ends.
+Few additional steps of regularization imputation and many other commands are included in the code to improve the accuracy and prevent the model from overfitting and underfitting.
+This also increases the generalization of the model and allows it to predict the new data with more accuracy.
 # 4. Key Findings
 Based on the analysis of the provided data, here are the key findings: